modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 If the MCP is not accepted by the vote or has been inactive for at least one year; it can be closed.

-# Defining a new Modelica language specification release
+# Defining a new Modelica Language Specification release

 ## Ongoing development

-The current development of the Modelica language specification is available online and tool vendors are encouraged to implement features when they are added to the development version of the language specification; it is recommended that tool vendors do not wait until the beta release but incorporate changes as early as possible.
+The current development of the Modelica Language Specification is available online and tool vendors are encouraged to implement features when they are added to the development version of the language specification; it is recommended that tool vendors do not wait until the beta release but incorporate changes as early as possible.
 Tool vendors and others are also encouraged to report issues at the earliest possible time, noting that the development version is not yet released.

 ## Decision on scheduling a release

-A Modelica language specification release needs to be announced in advance, after a normal vote.
+A Modelica Language Specification release needs to be announced in advance, after a normal vote.
 That should include:
 *	A version number.
 *	A preliminary release schedule.
 *	A preliminary list of features; possibly including MCPs that are not yet accepted.